YigitFarukDemir/YigitFarukDemir/README.md

  🌱 I’m currently learning **Network, Javascript, AWS**

-⚡ Fun fact **The Universe's average colour is called 'Cosmic latte'.**
+⚡ Fun fact **A lightning bolt is five times hotter than the surface of the Sun.**

  </div>